kubeflow/community/guidelines/creating_dockerfiles.md

 Kubeflow community recommends the usage of [distroless images](https://github.com/GoogleContainerTools/distroless) for building images for Kubeflow Applications.

-This approach reduces the image's size to only what is required to run the application therby reducing sercurity risks.
+This approach reduces the image's size to only what is required to run the application thereby reducing security risks.

 The preference of distroless images to be chosen according to language is given by the table below: